 Which platforms support Additional Questions?

-Currently, Additional Questions are available for the Email, Link, and Kiosk platforms.
+Currently, Additional Questions are available for the Email, Link, Web, and Kiosk platforms.

-However, Additional Questions for all of our platforms is on our roadmap.
+Additional Questions for our iOS SDK is on our roadmap.
 If you'd like to be added to our beta testing list, let us know!

 Which integrations support Additional Questions?